 An S-100 based product specification is a description of all the features, attributes and relationships of a given application and their mapping to a dataset.
 It is a complete description of all the elements required to define a particular geographic data product.
-S-100 provides the framework to ensure that any data product specification will maintain a consistent structure based on the following basic parts components:
+S-100 provides the framework to ensure that any data product specification will maintain a consistent structure based on the components shown in Figure 2.